 Word of Hathoor

-The Word of Hathoor is the phallic image, the solar power of Horus, her sun-star, born by divine parthenogenesis.
+As Magus of the Eternal, Hathoor is the will to love.
+The Word of Hathoor is the solar power of Horus, her sun-star, born by divine parthenogenesis.
 Thus by esoteric will, Nuit is manifested upon the earth, clothed in form.
 The word is thus veiled in flesh.
 In older depictions of the Tarot trump, the Hierophant or Magus of the Eternal is shown as a pope or mysterious patriarch, or otherwise masked.
+The goddess of truth and beauty will reveal nothing and mean nothing to those who do not seek her only, and with a pure heart.
+Thus she looks serenely and steadily straight back at the observer of the Tarot picture.

-When man seizes the power of the phallic image for himself, he evokes the false crown of the Abyss.
-He is thus enslaved by that power and it matters not whether the slave calls his master Satan, God, Religion, Fate or Science.
-The ‘V’ is the letter-shape and number ‘5’ of the pentagram.
+The astroglyphs for the Sun and Taurus are shown on the border at the top of the card.
+On the lower edge of the card are the astroglyphs for Venus, the ruling planet of Taurus, and the Moon, who achieves her exaltation therein.
+Vav, the letter of the sixteenth path, is to the right of the title.
+The Roman ‘V’ numeral is the letter-shape and number ‘5’ of the pentagram.
 The pentagram is expressive of the phi ratio or Golden Mean, symbol of the foundation of all creation.
 The Golden Mean is used in sacred architecture and forms part of the Egyptian hieroglyph for the ‘throne’.
 The planet Venus was anciently associated with the pentagram.
 Her conjunctions with the sun, as viewed from the earth, form two pentagrams, aright and averse.
-The apple, a Venusian symbol, is cognate with the Garden of Eden, which is the Tree of Eternity, and Hathoor the indwelling soul.
-When the ‘five’ is added to the ‘six’ of the phallic image, the vav, the result is 11, the number of Magick and of Knowledge, and of all those who follow Nuit, as according to Liber AL, I: 60,
+The apple, a Venusian symbol, is cognate with the Garden of Eden, which is the terrestrial paradise, and Hathoor the indwelling soul.
+When the ‘five’ is added to the ‘six’ of the vav, the result is eleven, the number of the perfect harmony of the macrocosm and microcosm.

 © Oliver St. John 2020, 2023

 Books by Oliver St. John

 Visit Ordo Astri (or return to Home): Universal Gnostic Collegium

-Subscribe to The 93 Current monthly Journal
+Subscribe to Metamorphosis monthly Journal